-Our guide below will provide you with more details that you will need to import diamonds.
+Our guide below will provide you with all the information you need to import diamonds.

 Luckily, one thing you won’t have to worry about is getting a license to export and import diamonds for commercial purposes.

 The purpose of the Kimberley Process Certification Scheme is to prevent conflict diamonds from entering the diamond trade.
-Commonly known as blood diamonds, conflict diamonds are mined by militant groups.
-The militant groups sell the diamonds to fund their activities.
+Conflict diamonds are rough diamonds sold by rebel groups to fund their operations against legitimate governments.

-The Kimberley Process Certification Scheme helps exporters and importers of rough diamonds verify that their shipments are not from conflict zones.
-To supplement the Kimberley Process, the U.S passed the Clean Diamond Act.
-This act requires all U.S. exporters and importers of diamonds to follow the Kimberley Process when exporting or importing diamonds.
+The Kimberley Process Certification Scheme requires exporters and importers of rough diamonds to prove their goods aren’t from conflict zones.
+To supplement the Kimberley Process (KP), the U.S. passed the Clean Diamond Act.
+This act requires all U.S. exporters and importers of rough diamonds to follow the (KP).

 To adhere to both the Clean Diamond Act and Kimberley Process, you must follow these steps when you import diamonds: